argoproject/Argo/docs/users/posting.rst

 The default (single column) post layout does not include a sidebar.
 If you select a sidebar from this dropdown menu it will be displayed as a column on the left of the post beginning below the hero image.

 For the two column post template, the sidebar is displayed to the right of the main post content.

-**Post Prominence**

-This is used to determine how and where posts are displayed on the site (for example, top stories on the homepage or featured content widgets in a sidebar or footer).
-For more on Post Prominence see the `Taxonomy documentation page <taxonomies.html#post-prominence>`_.